Eugene Drucker and Philip Setzer – violins

 Lawrence Dutton – viola Paul Watkins - cello

-Formed in 1976 and based in New York City, the Emerson was one of the first quartets formed with two violinists alternating in the first chair position.
+Formed in 1976 and based in New York City, the Emerson was one of the first quartets whose violinists alternated in the first chair position.
 In 2002, the Quartet began to stand for most of its concerts, with the cellist seated on a riser.
-The Emerson Quartet took its name from the American poet and philosopher Ralph Waldo Emerson and is Quartet-in-Residence at Stony Brook University.
-In January of 2015, the Quartet receives the Richard J. Bogomolny National Service Award, Chamber Music America’s highest honor, in recognition of its significant and lasting contribution to the chamber music field.
+The Emerson Quartet, which took its name from the American poet and philosopher Ralph Waldo Emerson, is Quartet-in-Residence at Stony Brook University.
+During the spring of 2016, full-time Stony Brook faculty members Philip Setzer and Lawrence Dutton received the honor of Distinguished Professor, and part-time faculty members Eugene Drucker and Paul Watkins were awarded the title of Honorary Distinguished Professor.
+In January 2015, the Quartet received the Richard J. Bogomolny National Service Award, Chamber Music America’s highest honor, in recognition of its significant and lasting contribution to the chamber music field.

 AUGUST 2016 – PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL